 How to travel by overnight train in northern Thailand.
 Thailand is an awesome country, mostly known for its amazing islands and beaches, but don’t forget that the north offers unique landscapes too.

-Here’s a quick guide on how to book a train ticket in Thailand.
+Here’s our guide on how to book a train ticket in Thailand.

-There are 3 ways to book a seat on a train in Thailand:
+There are 3 ways to book a seat on an overnight train in Thailand:

 - Book online on Baolau.vn, the best platform in Vietnam that is now expanding to Cambodia and Thailand too.
 Main credit cards are accepted as well, fair prices, a small processing fee, and a neat interface to help you choose your seat, especially if you travel on a sleeper train.
 You will receive your e-ticket straight to your e-mail, print it and show it when you board the train.
 We use it regularly and it never let us down, a very good service.